 Inside: One year old pictures can be tough because lets face it toddlers are on the move and how do you get a toddler to look at the camera?!
 Let them wiggle and use these tips to successfully take pictures of a one year old.

-It’s true, we’ve all been there (and anyone who says they haven’t – is lying);
+It’s true, we’ve all been there (and anyone who says they haven’t – is lying- give it time!!!)

 It’s near impossible to come back from this type of catastrophe as we often try to mentally block it out.
-Over the years, I’ve experienced my fair share of toddler tantrums and developed a collection of tips and tricks to avoid any situation that could leave me, the photographer, in tears.
+Over the years, I’ve experienced my fair share of one year old tantrums and developed a collection of tips and tricks to avoid any situation that could leave me, the photographer, in tears.

-- Pre-plan: Find out if there’s a theme, if there’s a no-theme, will there be cake involved, does the baby walk, does mom/dad have some crazy wacky shot they HAVE to HAVE, etc..
+- Pre-plan: Find out if there’s a theme, if there’s a no-theme, will there be cake involved – (see all of my tips for taking pictures of the perfect cake smash photo session ), does the baby walk, does mom/dad have some crazy wacky shot they HAVE to HAVE, etc..
 Knowledge is POWER

 - Prepare: Arrive early + set up PRIOR to your shoot time, test your equipment and have everything ready with intentions to simply insert baby into your setup.
 (I’ve totally cried over losing that perfect shot, because my ISO was cranked up from the previous nights reception causing a totally unfixable blown out image)

 - Keep it quick: 1 year olds are happy for very brief periods of time, they simply will not tolerate a full hour shoot; heck, be ecstatic if you get a solid 10 minutes!